Dynamic Independent Component/Vector Analysis: Time-Variant Linear Mixtures Separable by Time-Invariant Beamformers: Proposed Algorithm

 \subsection{Contrast function}

 Finding the appropriate maximum of \eqref{eq:loglikelihood} provides the maximum likelihood estimate of the parameter vectors.
 However, \eqref{eq:loglikelihood} must be replaced by a valid contrast function because of the unknown pdfs $p({\bf s}^t)$ and $p_{{\bf z}^{k,t}}({\bf z}^{k,t})$, which have to be replaced by suitable model densities.
-In the dynamic case, the variance of signals can be changing from block to block\footnote{In the static case, the model pdfs of the SOI can be scaled to unit variance since there is the scaling ambiguity \cite{hyvarinen1999}.} \cite{pham2001b,pham2006}.
-Therefore, the appropriate surrogate for $p(\cdot)$ is\footnote{Note that the square power in \eqref{eq:modeldensity} is necessary due to considering the complex-valued problem; it would equal one in the real-valued case.}
+In the static case, the model pdfs of the SOI can be scaled to unit variance since there is the scaling ambiguity \cite{hyvarinen1999}.
+However, in the dynamic case, the variance of signals can be changing from block to block which must be taken into account.
+Therefore, the appropriate surrogate for $p(\cdot)$ is\footnote{Note that the square power in \eqref{eq:modeldensity} is necessary due to considering the complex-valued problem; it would equal one in the real-valued case.} \cite{pham2001b,pham2006}

 where $f(\cdot)$ should be a suitable normalized non-Gaussian pdf, and $(\hat\sigma^{k,t})^2$ is the sample-based variance of the estimate of $s^{k,t}$.
 It holds that

 where $\widehat{\bf C}^{k,t}=\hat{\rm E}[{\bf x}^{k,t}({\bf x}^{k,t})^H]$ is the sample-based covariance matrix of ${\bf x}^{k,t}$; $\hat\sigma^{k,t}$ is, in fact, a function of ${\bf w}^k$.